 Leaking underground storage tanks

-On July 1, 2004, the oversight responsibility for investigations and clean-up of releases from underground storage tanks was transferred from the Santa Clara Valley Water District to the Santa Clara County Department of Environmental Health.
+Oversight responsibility for investigations and clean-up of releases from underground storage tanks was transferred from the Santa Clara Valley Water District to the Santa Clara County Department of Environmental Health as of July 1, 2004.
+DEH files on leaking underground storage tanks have been transferred to the State Water Resources Control Board's GeoTracker database.
+For more information, see the County's file review page.

 Solvent and toxic release cases